 Common stock of closed-end funds frequently trade at prices lower than their NAV.
-We cannot predict whether our shares of common stock will trade at, above or below NAV.
-In addition to NAV, the market price of our shares of common stock may be affected by such factors as our dividend stability and dividend levels, which are in turn affected by expenses, and market supply and demand.
-In recognition of the possibility that our shares of common stock may trade at a discount from their NAV, and that any such discount may not be in the best interest of stockholders, the Board, in consultation with the Advisor may from time to time review possible actions to reduce any such discount.
-There can be no assurance that the Board will decide to undertake any of these actions or that, if undertaken, such actions would result in our shares of common stock trading at a price equal to or close to NAV per share of common stock.
+We cannot predict whether our Shares will trade at, above or below NAV.
+In addition to NAV, the market price of our Shares may be affected by such factors as our dividend stability and dividend levels, which are in turn affected by expenses, and market supply and demand.
+In recognition of the possibility that our Shares may trade at a discount from their NAV, and that any such discount may not be in the best interest of stockholders, the Board, in consultation with the Advisor may from time to time review possible actions to reduce any such discount.
+There can be no assurance that the Board will decide to undertake any of these actions or that, if undertaken, such actions would result in our Shares trading at a price equal to or close to NAV per Share.
 See "Description of Capital Structure - Repurchase of Shares and Other Discount Measures."